ResVR/resvr-cardboard-eye-track/README.md

 # resvr-cardboard-eye-track

 Experimental efforts at eye tracking with Google Cardboard.
-Details coming soon. @scottgald on Twitter.
+Details coming soon. @scottgwald on Twitter.